Dual-Uncertainty Guided Policy Learning for Multimodal Reasoning

-\paragraph{Different Noise Levels.} Finally, We evaluate VOGUE under different noise injection levels by varying the standard deviation of the Gaussian perturbation in the noisy branch ($\sigma \in {0.2, 0.4, 0.8}$).
-The results in Figure \ref{fig:acc_noise} indicate that moderate noise ($\sigma=0.4$) provides the best accuracy.
-Low noise ($\sigma=0.2$) yields insufficient visual exploration, while high noise ($\sigma=0.8$) introduces excessive variance.
-Results in Table~\ref{tab:abl_math_noise} and Table~\ref{tab:abl_general_noise} in Appendix~\ref{app: abl} align with this observation. \textbf{This shows that while noise is essential for quantifying uncertainty, an appropriate level is needed to avoid both insufficient exploration and excessive variance.}
+We conduct a sensitivity analysis of DUPL under varying levels of noise by adjusting the standard deviation of the Gaussian perturbation in the noisy branch ($\sigma \in \{0.2, 0.4, 0.8\}$).
+As reported in Table~\ref{tab:abl_noise_merged}, moderate noise ($\sigma=0.4$) achieves the highest accuracy.
+Low noise ($\sigma=0.2$) provides insufficient visual exploration, whereas high noise ($\sigma=0.8$) introduces excessive variance that overly amplifies perceptual uncertainty.
+This trend is further supported by the training accuracy curves in Figure~\ref{fig:acc_noise}, as well as the qualitative analysis of perceptual uncertainty evolution over training under different noise levels in Figure~\ref{fig:upper_noise}.

-\textbf{Taken together, these ablation studies confirm that each component of VOGUE plays a distinct and complementary role.} The visual uncertainty bonus directs exploration in the visual space, token entropy sustains diversity in the textual output space, and annealed sampling adaptively balances noisy and raw branches.
-Our analysis of divergence measures and noise levels further validates the design choices that make VOGUE effective and stable.